slimfeet/Week7S3Task/README.md

 # Mastering Amazon S3 Bucket Configuration and Access Control
-This assignment shows the  process of setting up and managing an Amazon S3 bucket.
+This project shows the entire process of setting up and managing an Amazon S3 bucket.

 Tasks: